Mexico sends some minors to US to get coronavirus vaccine

 SAN DIEGO (AP) — Scores of Mexican adolescents were bused to California on Thursday to get vaccinated against the coronavirus as efforts get underway across Mexico to get shots in the arms of teens.

 Mexico has resisted vaccinating minors ages 12 to 17, in part because the government focused on older adults believed to be more vulnerable.
-Mexico also did not have enough vaccine supply to cover its young population.
+Mexico also has not had enough vaccine supply for most of its minors, who account for one-third of its population.
+The country this month is preparing to start vaccinating only teens ages 15-17.

-So a group in San Diego along with San Diego County stepped in to help its neighbor.
+So a group in San Diego along with San Diego County stepped in to help their neighbor.

 The pilot program in San Diego aims to get shots in the arms of 450 youths ages 12 to 17 before it ends in late December.
 The adolescents from Tijuana were selected by Mexican social service organizations, including those who work with the children of parents deported from the United States.